SCOPE OF THIS CHAPTER

 - The extent to which they are a young carer.

 Any assessment of the child's needs should involve the Adult Mental Health practitioners.
 Specific professional knowledge and skills must underpin the competence of an assessment of parental mental ill health.
-Parental / carer non-compliance with, or active resistance to, treatment plans should raise particular concerns about the wellbeing of children.
+Parental/carer non-compliance with, or active resistance to, treatment plans should raise concerns about the wellbeing of children.

-To determine how a parent / carer's mental problem and its treatment may impact on their parenting ability and the child's development the following questions need to be considered within an assessment:
+To determine how a parent/carer's mental health issue and treatment may impact on their parenting ability and the child's development the following questions need to be considered within an assessment:

 - Does the child take on roles and responsibilities within the home that are inappropriate?

-- Does the mental health problem result in chaotic structures within the home with regard to meal and bedtimes, etc?
+- Does the mental health issue result in chaotic structures within the home with regard to meal and bedtime routines and boundary setting etc?

 - Is there a lack of the recognition of safety for the child?

-- Does the parent / carer have an appropriate understanding of their mental health problem and its impact on their parenting capacity and on their child?
+- Does the parent/carer have an appropriate understanding of their mental health issue, including its impact on their parenting capacity and on their child?

-- Does the parent / carer feel the child is responsible in some way for their mental health problem?
+- Does the parent/carer feel the child is responsible in some way for their mental health issue?

 - Is the child included within any delusions, symptoms or dysfunctional behaviours of the parent/carer?

-- Does the parent / carer's mental health problem result in them perceiving the child negatively, rejecting the child or being unavailable to the child?
+- Does the parent/carer's mental health issue result in them perceiving the child negatively, rejecting the child or being emotionally unavailable to the child?

 - Does the child witness acts of violence or is the child subject to violence?